jfalava/async-media-gallery/README.md

 * It then triggers the creation of tags based on the fetched data and adds event listeners.
 * Finally, it logs the loaded image data to the console.

-While the function itself is not marked as asynchronous, it deals with asynchronous operations through the `Fetch` API and Promise chaining.
+> While the function itself is not marked as asynchronous, it deals with asynchronous operations through the `Fetch` API and Promise chaining.

-### `createTags()`, `const tags`: dynamically based on a predefined array of tag objects, they are a `div` each with a name and background color
+### Tags: dynamically based on a predefined array of tag objects, they are a `div` each with a name and background color

 * Tags are created based on the provided data and appended to the specified container element in the HTML document.
 * Each tag is clickable and triggers an event that selects the clicked tag and loads relevant content associated with it.